 Sterling Holloways Kaa is quite memorable, as is the charismatic and dignified Shere Khan.
 Even King Louie, despite not being sympathetic nor particularly developed, shines in his cameo.
 And let's not forget the fun, Beatles-inspired vultures!
 It`s remarkable that both Kaa and the Elephants have their recurrent scenes.
 While the monkeys, the wolves and the vultures appears in only one sequence.

-The Jungle Book handles it quite subtly, actually.
+While coming of age is a recurrent theme in several Disney movies, The Jungle Book handles it quite subtly, actually.
 Mowgli loves the jungle not only because being his home.
 But because of it being a fun place to be.

+What The Jungle Book is certainly known for, are it's swinging and evocative songs!
+The two most famous ones, Bare Necessities and I Wanna Be Like You, have managed to become iconic Disney classics.
 Less attention are given to the other songs.
 But to be fair, they're not completely neglected, either.
 It's notable how the very first song appears late in the movie (though it's not like 101 Dalmatians, a rare Walt movie which had few songs).

-I can make human movements :) Impressive, huh? |
+| I can make human movements :) Impressive, huh? |

 Though ironically the protagonist is a human (which he was in the novel, duuuh), Book features an almost all-cast animals.
 Most of them naturalistic, but some of them semi-anthropomorphized.
 The monkeys, elephants and vultures having human hair (at least Tarzan had an equal blend of humans and animals).